michalsn/codeigniter-signed-url/README.md

 Whatever the name you will choose, treat it as a restricted name and don't use it as a part of the Query String in your code.

 By default, this is set to `signature`.

+#### $algorithmKey

+This is the name of the query string key, which will be responsible for storing the algorithm by which the validity of the entire URL will be checked.

+Whatever the name you will choose, treat it as a restricted name and don't use it as a part of the Query String in your code.

+By default, this is set to `algorithm`.

+#### $includeAlgorithmKey

+This setting determines if the algorithm will be included to the query string of the generated URL.

+By default, this is set to `false`.

 #### $redirect